 On 11 September 1942, ten men from No.2 Commando, led by Captain Graeme Black, and two Norwegian corporals working for the SOE, embarked on the Free French submarine Junon destined for German occupied Norway.

-Their mission was to sabotage the power station at Glomfjord, which supplied electricity for Norway’s largest aluminium smelter at Haugvik.
-The plant produced about five thousand tons of aluminium a year, but German demands were so great that the output had increased by nearly five times as much.
+Their mission, named Operation Musketoon, was to sabotage the power station at Glomfjord.
+The plant supplied electricity for Norway’s largest aluminium smelter at Haugvik.
+And produced five-thousand-tons of aluminium a year, but German demands were so great that the output had increased five fold.

-Four days after leaving Scotland the Junon entered Bjerangfjord, where the commandos loaded their equipment into a large dingy and paddled ashore.
+Four days after leaving Scotland the Junon entered Bjerangfjord, where the commandos loaded their equipment into dinghies and paddled ashore.
 Hiding their craft among moss and rocks they completed a difficult three-day march over mountains and glaciers.
 Eventually sighting the power station on 18 September.

-For a further three days they laid-up insight of the target, carefully probing forward to gather intelligence on the enemy, which they knew to be about at least 100 strong.
+For three days they laid-up near the target, carefully probing forward to gather intelligence on the enemy, which they knew to be about at least 100 strong.

 On the night of 20 September, they split into two teams and made their move.
-The first team, led by Lance Sergeant Richard O’Brien, wrapped gelignite around two seven-foot diameter pipes that fed the plant from the mountain above.
+Lance Sergeant Richard O’Brien’s team wrapped gelignite around two seven-foot diameter pipes that fed the plant from the mountain above.
 Setting the charges with a thirty-minute delay time pencil.

 Meanwhile, Captain Black split up his team.
-Three men were deployed as lookouts, while Black and Private Fred Trigg covered the exit from a mile-long tunnel that ran through the rock from Glomfjord village.
+Lookouts were deployed while Black and Fred Trigg covered the exit from a tunnel that ran from Glomfjord.

-The remainder, under Captain Joe Houghton, followed Sverre Granlund, one of the two Norwegian corporals, into the power plant itself where they found five huge generators and three turbines.
+The remainder, under Captain Houghton, followed Sverre Granlund, a Norwegian corporals into the plant.
+Inside they found five huge generators and three turbines.

 Making their escape, the raiders were heading up the mountain to meet with O’Brien’s pipeline team, when tremendous explosions rocked the ground below them.
 From above they saw the building shudder and fire spreading through it.